nvhaver/purple-team-exercise-framework/PTEFv2.md

 ## Blue Team Responsibilities

 The Blue Team is a catch-all term for the defenders.
 This may include but is not limited to Security Operations Center (SOC), Hunt Team, Digital Forensics and Incident Response (DFIR), and/or Managed Security Service Providers (MSSP).
-Organization’s will vary in the team layout and responsibilities between internal and external providers.
+Organizations will vary in the team layout and responsibilities between internal and external providers.

 ### Security Operations Center Responsibilities